CloudLabsAI-Azure/azure-ai-agents-labs/gettingstarted.md

-# Getting Started with Your AZ-801: Configuring Windows Server Hybrid Advanced Services Workshop
+# Getting Started with Your Azure-AI-Agents Workshop

-Welcome to your AZ-801: Configuring Windows Server Hybrid Advanced Services workshop!
+Welcome to your Azure-AI-Agents workshop!
 We've prepared a seamless environment for you to explore and learn about configuring and managing Windows Server on-premises, hybrid, and infrastructure as a service (IaaS) platform workloads.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment